-Complete volunteer training with your Service Unit Cookie Manager.
+- □ Complete volunteer training with your Service Unit Cookie Manager.
 Expect emails from your Service Unit person to receive training.
-Cookie manager will not have access to eBudde until training is complete.
-Manage the cookie program in eBudde, the online cookie management system (either on the desktop version or the eBudde $^{\text{m}}$ Troop App Plus).
-Distribute materials and ask for support from parents.
-1 Work with your troop to incorporate Badge Work into the Girl Experience.
-Have questions or need support?
-Sign up for Council Booths or input self-scheduled booths in eBudde.
-Contact your local Service Unit Cookie Manager, your Member Enter orders from girl order cards and keep eBudde up to date.
-Highly recommended to pick up cookies and re-order at Support Executive (MSE), or the Product Program Team at productprogram@girlscoutsaz.org least weekly. or (602) 452-7030.
-4 Distribute cookies to girls/parents. ~ ~ ~ · 7 Collect money from cookie pickups and issue receipts.
-7 П Enter and distribute girl rewards
+Cookie manager will not have access to eBudde until training is complete and TPM signed. - □ Manage the cookie program in eBudde, the online cookie management system (either on the desktop version or the eBudde[TM] Troop App Plus). - $\hfill\square$ Distribute materials and ask for support from parents. - □ Work with your troop to incorporate Badge Work into the Girl Experience. - □ Sign up for Council Booths or input self-scheduled booths in eBudde. - □ Enter orders from girl order cards and keep eBudde up to date. - □ Highly recommended to pick up cookies and re-order at least weekly. - □ Distribute cookies to girls/parents. - □ Collect money from cookie pickups and issue receipts. - \Box Enter and distribute girl rewards.